bruvellu/terebratalia-wnts/wnt.md

 Our work characterizes the expression of Wnt signaling components during brachiopod development.
 We find that the brachiopod *T. transversa* has a conserved repertoire of Wnt ligands, Frizzled receptors, Wnt antagonists, and components of the cell polarity pathway, showing almost no duplications or losses.
-These genes are expressed throughout embryogenesis, from the unfertilized oocyte to the post-metamorphic stages.
+These genes are expressed throughout embryogenesis, from the unfertilized oocyte, with some Wnt components already deposited in the egg, to the post-metamorphic juvenile stages.
-While some Wnt components are already present in the egg, most only get activated after fertilization.
+Most genes, however, only get activated after fertilization.
 We identified two events of Wnt upregulation, one in the late blastula at the onset of gastrulation, and another in the mid to late gastrula during axial elongation.
 In the late gastrula stage we detect transcripts of every Wnt signaling component both by RNA-seq (@fig:profiling) and by *in situ* hybridization (@fig:ligands1 and @fig:ligands2).
 Their spatial localization, however, is not ubiquitous but regionalized, with individual genes often limited to a specific region of the body forming an intricate transcriptional landscape of abutting expression domains organized along the anteroposterior axis ({@fig:summary}A).